Rick Ennis plays euphonium, Bill Buttermore plays tuba.

 Nothing attracts and keeps people at your event like live music!
 Let us add value to your upcoming activity!

-Check out our YouTube video medley, and listen to some short, recorded music samples in the Audio Section below...
+Check out our YouTube video medley, And listen to some short, (albeit poor quality) recorded music samples in the Audio Section below...

 Member of the Ames Community Arts Council

 Ames Public Library, "German Immigration to Iowa" Celebration and Concert, April 2017